splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/6-profiling-db-query/_index.md

 As we have seen in the previous chapter, you can trace your interactions between the various services using APM without touching your code, which will allow you to identify issues faster.

-However, besides tracing **Splunk Zero Configuration Auto Instrumentation** offers additional features out of the box that can help you find issues even faster.
+However, besides tracing **automatic discovery and configuration** offers additional features out of the box that can help you find issues even faster.
 In this section we are going to look at two of them:

 - **Always-on Profiling and Java Metrics**
 - **Database Query Performance**